 - AFC History

 Experienced bettors already know that many of the regular season AFC lines will be available on the Championship game too.
-Generally, big games just open the door for new prop bets that aren’t always available throughout the season.
+Generally, big games just open the door for new prop bets at US sports betting sites that aren’t always available throughout the season.
 If you are new to betting on the NFL in general, below is a list of the most popular AFC Championship game betting lines:

 - AFC Point Spread Bets – usually, these are the most popular AFC Championship game lines.
 They tend to be the most popular bets on the NFL throughout the season really.
 Basically, a favorite is declared in a matchup.
 That favorite is then given a handicap to beat in order to “win” the game.
 Bettors wager on whether or not the favorite will be able to overcome the handicap.